lblain622/SWEN746-Proj/README.md

   * A freelance student should be able to schedule a service to a designated student.

 * Manage notifications
+   * Users will receive notifications related to their projects and bids, so they can stay informed.
 * Simple messaging
+  * Users will be able to use the messaging feature to communicate directly with clients, so they can discuss project details and updates.
 *Review/ Rating System
  * Students will be able to leave a rating (eg., 1-5) after receiving a service.